tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: frback (number) to select a standard background for the friendlist
 * Removed all status variables for UBC, The Moaner and other add-ons (their content is now integrated in the corresponding functions)